m0smith/lein-resource/README.md

 * The project map
 * The system properties (with .prop added to the name )
 * Additional values (currently only :timestamp)
-* Values set in the project.clj using :stencil :extra-values
+* Values set in the project.clj using :resource :extra-values

 ## Usage

 To use from Leiningen add to `project.clj`:

-      :plugins [ [lein-stencil "0.1.0"] ]
+      :plugins [ [lein-resource "0.1.0"] ]

 To have it run before the jar file creation:

-      :prep-tasks ["javac" "compile" "stencil"]
+      :prep-tasks ["javac" "compile" "resource"]

-To configure lein-stencil, add to `project.clj`
+To configure lein-resource, add to `project.clj`

-    :stencil {
+    :resource {
-        :resource-paths ["src-stencil"] ;; required or does nothing :target-path "target/html"      ;; optional default to the global one :extra-values { :year ~(.get (java.util.GregorianCalendar.)
+        :resource-paths ["src-resource"] ;; required or does nothing :target-path "target/html"      ;; optional default to the global one :extra-values { :year ~(.get (java.util.GregorianCalendar.)
                                          (java.util.Calendar/YEAR)) }  ;; optional - default to nil